CJSCommonPlatform/require-latest-versions-enforcer-rule/README.md

 # Require Latest Versions

-A Maven Enforcer rule for ensuring that certain dependencies are using the latest version available
+A Maven Enforcer rule for ensuring that raml-maven-plugin dependencies are using the latest released version which has any API modifications comparing with current version of the dependency.

 Usage

-Add the plugin to the build plugins section and set up artifactory and proxy if required.
+Add the plugin to the build plugins section of any project which is using raml-maven-plugin:

             <plugin>
                 <groupId>org.apache.maven.plugins</groupId>